 With its all-white interiors and fisherman-basket lampshades, seafood sandwich shop Pescaria is crammed with fashionable locals who are willing to brave the long lines for a bite of the restaurant’s transcendent sandwiches, which combine the freshest seafood with an array of unexpected ingredients, like pesto, fried turnip greens and crunchy artichokes.
-Go for their signature octopus sandwich – the lightly fried octopus is the right balance of crispy and juicy and pairs beautifully with a rich ricotta cheese.
+Go for the signature octopus sandwich – the lightly fried octopus is the right balance of crispy and juicy and pairs beautifully with a rich ricotta cheese.

 This old fashioned trattoria in Porta Romana serves Calabrian dishes to a perennially packed dining room full of locals.
 The kitchen specialises in southern home cooking, like the restaurant’s signature dish, spaghettoni alla tamarro, fresh pasta with tomato sauce and n’duja sausage, a spicy spreadable sausage paste made of pig shoulder and belly, as well as organ meat.
-If you’re vegetarian, order their parmigiana di melanzane, the Italian precursor to the popular Italian-American dish eggplant Parmesan – it’s a gooey reminder that the original is almost always better.
+If you’re vegetarian, order the parmigiana di melanzane, the Italian precursor to the popular Italian-American dish eggplant Parmesan – it’s a gooey reminder that the original is almost always better.

 Langosteria offers perhaps the city’s best fish and crustaceans in an upscale dining environment.
-But don’t expect stuffy formality here—the charming sea-inspired decorations give Langosteria a warmth not often found in high-end seafood restaurants.
+But don’t expect stuffy formality here: the charming sea-inspired decorations give Langosteria a warmth not often found in high-end seafood restaurants.
 Try the Catalan-style main courses, out of which the Catalan-style king crab gets top marks.
-If you prefer your seafood raw, take your pick from their impressive oyster collection or order one of their raw-fish platters featuring delicacies like red shrimp fished from the deep Mediterranean waters off Sicily.
+If you prefer your seafood raw, take your pick from the impressive oyster collection or order one of the raw-fish platters featuring delicacies like red shrimp fished from the deep Mediterranean waters off Sicily.

-Erba Brusca is a rural retreat whose short and sweet menu features ingredients from the adjoining garden, bringing diners closer in tune with the land.
-This informal spot is particularly popular on weekends, when the Milanese escape to the countryside and mountains that ring the city.
+Erba Brusca is a rural retreat whose short and sweet menu features ingredients from the adjoining garden, tuning diners in with the land.
+This informal spot is particularly popular on weekends, when the Milanese escape to the countryside and the mountains that ring the city.
 Although the menu changes regularly, a reliably delicious mainstay is the pasta with clams, truffles and wild sorrel (erba brusca).
-Pair it with a natural wine from their expertly curated wine list.
+Pair it with a natural wine from the expertly curated list.

-One of the most popular chefs in town, Diego Rossi has set out to honor offal, creating unfussy renditions of tripe, kidneys, liver, heart, lung and sweetbreads; the menu changes daily depending on what’s at the market.
-He does, however, also cater to less-adventurous diners and vegetarians with more standard dishes.
-Besides the bold interiors and flavours, what makes Trippa so special is the warm atmosphere, which is cultivated by Rossi’s business partner and front of the house expert Pietro Caroli.
+One of the most popular chefs in town, Diego Rossi has set out to honour offal, creating unfussy renditions of tripe, kidneys, liver, heart, lung and sweetbreads; the menu changes daily depending on what’s at the market.
+The chef also caters to less-adventurous diners and vegetarians with more standard dishes.
+In addition to the bold interiors and flavours, what makes Trippa so special is the warm atmosphere, which is cultivated by Rossi’s business partner and front-of-the-house expert Pietro Caroli.